University of Notre Dame Turbomachinery Lab

 Approach

-• 15,900 HP of compressors and vacuum pumps, with custom-designed ductwork, silencers and safety features to accommodate mach 0.3, vacuums approaching 4 psia, and capable of moving over 40 lbm/s of air
+• 15,900 HP of compressors and vacuum pumps, with custom-designed ductwork, silencers, and safety features able to accommodate mach 0.3 and vacuums approaching 4 psia, and capable of moving over 40 lbm/s of air

 • Closed-circuit, 3600-ton mechanical cooling system